liushuyu6666/Theory/Basic_Knowledge/OpenStack/OpenStack.md

 ### `Nova`

 - manages provisioning your virtual machine in cloud.
-- can be accessed through `Horizon`, `OpentStack` Client and `Nova` Client Python API.
+- can be accessed through
+  - `Horizon` : user interface
+  - `OpentStack` Client: command line interface, for all other components.
+  - `Nova` Client Python API: specific nova request, towards the nova component.
 - Nova requires `Keystone` (for authentication), `Glance` (for images) and `Neutron` (for networking) in order to work!
 - `Nova` go to `Glance`, pick up the image and spin up the image

 ### `Cinder`

-- provides persistent block storage. volume storage.
+- provides persistent block storage for instance. also called volume storage.
+- hard drive, provide access to the persistent storage of your instance.
+- manage the life cycle of volume storage.

 ### `Neutron`

+- refers to as a tenant
+- DNS: access to the external world
+- DHCP: dynamic host configuration protocol, automatically give an IP address from a pool.
 - networking
-- IP address management
+- IP address management: assign IP address
-- security groups
+- security groups: equivalent to the network policies, controls the traffic to flow in or flow out.

 ### `Glance`